Analytic 3D vector non-uniform Fourier crystal optics in arbitrary $\bar{\bar{\varepsilon}}$ dielectric

 \subsection{Tightly focused light in highly anisotropic materials}

-In the extreme case of strong interaction between highly anisotropic materials and tightly focused light fields --- an area at the forefront of both industry and academia in laser processing, aberration correction, and inverse focal engineering --- our model provides a unified solution, as shown in \bref{fig:r-5}, where the origin of Raman spike (\bref{fig:r-5}b), the reverse engineering technique for the targeted vector complex field at the focal plane free of Zernike polynomial (\bref{fig:r-5}c1), the ``Cherenkov cone'' outside the inner beam (\bref{fig:r-5}c2), the R-L and o-e decomposition analysis for high-N.A. pump (\bref{fig:r-5}c4), and double conical refraction and the optical field self-twisting effects it induces (\bref{fig:r-5}d1) are shown.
+In the extreme case of strong linear interaction between highly anisotropic materials and tightly focused light fields --- an area at the forefront of both industry and academia in laser processing, aberration correction, and inverse focal engineering --- our LFCO model provides a unified solution, as shown in \cref{fig:high-NA}.
+Here, we show the underlying mechanism of Raman spike\cite{berryConicalDiffractionAsymptotics2004} (\cref{fig:high-NA}b) in CR, the reverse engineering technique for the targeted vector complex field at the focal plane free of Zernike polynomial (\cref{fig:high-NA}c1), the ``Cherenkov cone'' outside the inner beam (\cref{fig:high-NA}c2) marking the computational boundary, the R-L and o-e decomposition analysis for high-N.A. pump (\cref{fig:high-NA}c4), and double conical refraction and the optical field self-twisting effects it induces (\cref{fig:high-NA}d1).

-Marked by M.V.Berry's remark that ``$1 + 1 \neq 2$'', the interference of complex fields gives rise to the intricate and distorted shapes of light spots formed by tightly focused complex vector fields.
-This phenomenon, emblematic of wave optics (paralleling quantum mechanics), as its most distinctive feature differentiating ray optics (analogous to classical mechanics), not only represents the mathematical frontier of highly oscillatory partial differential equations(PDEs), where both the inner integrand and the integral outcome are potentially highly oscillatory\cite{agocsAdaptiveSpectralMethod2024}, but also pushes the computational limits in raising the speed-accuracy product under the constraints of the sampling theorem\cite{wangTheoryAlgorithmHomeomorphic2020}, thus stands as one of the most promising candidates for fully challenging the performance of all neural networks claiming that they are physical\cite{wrightDeepPhysicalNeural2022}.
+The interference of complex fields gives rise to the intricate and distorted shapes of light spots, especially in the case of tightly focusing.
+This phenomenon, emblematic of wave optics (paralleling quantum mechanics), as its most distinctive feature differentiating ray optics (analogous to classical mechanics), not only represents the mathematical frontier of highly oscillatory partial differential equations(PDEs), where both the inner integrand and the integral outcome are potentially highly oscillatory\cite{agocsAdaptiveSpectralMethod2024}, but also pushes the computational limits in raising the speed-accuracy product under the constraints of the Nyquist(-Shannon) sampling theorem\cite{wangTheoryAlgorithmHomeomorphic2020}, thus stands as one of the most promising candidates for fully challenging the performance of all neural networks claiming that they are physical\cite{wrightDeepPhysicalNeural2022}.